 A certificate should not be issued for any item when it is known that the item is unserviceable except in the case of an item undergoing a series of maintenance processes at several maintenance organisations approved under MCAR-145 and the item needs a certificate for the previous maintenance process carried out for the next maintenance organisation approved under MCAR-145 to accept the item for subsequent maintenance processes.
-As mentioned for Block 13, a clear statement of limitation should be endorsed in Block 13.
+In such a case, a clear statement of limitation should be endorsed in Block 12.